Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Related Work

 Agentic frameworks such as ReAct \cite{yao2023react} and Reflexion \cite{shinn2023reflexion}, allowed LLMs to plan, execute tools, and observe outputs.
 State-of-the-art systems like SWE-agent \cite{yang2024sweagent} and OpenHands \cite{openhands2024} utilize these patterns to interact with repositories via shell commands and file editors, and currently often used as solid baselines.
 Similarly, AutoCodeRover \cite{zhang2024autocoderover} employs abstract syntax tree (AST) analysis to improve fault localization.

-However, these agents largely treat the repository as a file system to be searched and read, a "file-first" perspective that suffers from inefficiency when bugs span multiple abstraction layers.
-Recent evaluations on benchmarks like SWE-bench \cite{jimenez2024swebench, swebenchverified} indicate that while agents can solve isolated tasks, they struggle with long-horizon reasoning required for enterprise issues \cite{llmaprsurvey2025}.
-Claude Code \cite{anthropic2025_claudecode} and LocAgent \cite{chen2025locagent} attempt to mitigate this by improving retrieval and localization, yet they still fundamentally operate on text-based or partially structured representations that do not explicitly model data lineage.
+However, these agents largely treat the repository as a file system to be searched and read, a file-first perspective that becomes inefficient when defects span multiple abstraction layers.
+Evaluations on SWE-bench indicate that such agents can solve isolated tasks but remain weaker on long-horizon repository-level reasoning~\cite{jimenez2024swebench,llmaprsurvey2025}.
+More recent localization-oriented systems, such as LocAgent~\cite{chen2025locagent}, improve retrieval and fault localization, yet they still operate primarily on text-based or partially structured representations rather than on explicit data lineage.

-Since the search over codebase is essentially a search over unstructured data, it was natural to employ the graph-based methods for localization of relevant snippets of code.
+Since the search over the codebase is essentially a search over unstructured data, it was natural to employ the graph-based methods for localization of relevant snippets of code.
 The Code Property Graph (CPG) \cite{yamaguchi2014cpg} unified ASTs, control-flow graphs (CFGs), and program dependence graphs (PDGs) into a single structure, primarily for vulnerability discovery.

 Recent efforts have attempted to integrate such graphs with LLMs to improve repository understanding.
 CodexGraph \cite{liu2024codexgraph} and RepoGraph \cite{ouyang2025repograph} utilize graph databases to enhance Retrieval-Augmented Generation (RAG) by capturing dependencies between files and functions.
 The Code Graph Model (CGM) \cite{tao2025codegraphmodelcgm} similarly integrates graph structures to aid in logical reasoning.
-However, these approaches often retain the "representation bloat" of standard CPGs or focus on improving retrieval recall rather than navigation that mimics the "operational reasoning".
-Unlike these control-centric models, our approach utilizes a Data-First Transformation Graph (DTG), which compresses the topology to focus on data states and transformations, aligning somehow our approach with the "flow-based" mental models used in high-performance computing optimization.
+However, these approaches often retain the representation bloat of standard CPGs or focus on improving retrieval recall rather than navigation.
+Unlike these control-centric models, the proposed approach utilizes a Data-First Transformation Graph (DTG), which compresses the topology to focus on data states and transformations and is aligned with flow-based debugging and optimization practice.